Troy1110777/p-pizza/README.md

-This is a full mernstack application.
+This is full Ecommerce Mern-Stack application with a admin dashboard For run this project locally type "npm run dev".
+Here I have used concurrently.
+Currently this is hostead isn heroku platform.
+Link: https://p-pizza.herokuapp.com/